Non-profit or for-profit for a homeschool co-op?

 Shay,

 Let’s start by addressing the word “co-op.”
 A homeschool co-op is a group of parents voluntarily cooperating to teach each others’ children.
 The word voluntarily is important.
 Co-ops depend on volunteer labor.
-So most co-ops are formed as nonprofits.
+So most co-ops are formed as nonprofit organizations.
 A business cannot have volunteers working for it.
 That’s a violation of the Fair Labor Standards Act.
 So if you run the group as your business, you cannot have volunteers.
 Everyone must get paid if they work for the business.

 I had a phone consultation with two women, former teachers, who wanted to start a homeschool program.
 Their lawyer joined in on the call.
 They said they were considering forming as a nonprofit and wanted 501c3 status as an educational organization.
 I explained that as the founders, they would have to surrender control to a board.
 They could serve on the board as volunteers.
 If they wanted to be paid, they would no longer be voting members on the board.
 They didn’t like the sound of that.
 They politely but firmly said they wanted to remain in control.
-So I advised them to operate as a for-profit businesses, likely a partnership.
+So I advised them to operate as a for-profit business, likely a partnership.
 The call ended after 5 minutes.
 I never got to explain the rest of this list!
 Ownership and control was the tipping point for them.

 Many leaders, especially the founders, ask how they can remain in control and still lead a nonprofit group.
 I explain they cannot be in control, but they can influence who is on the board.
 Nonprofits can have the board replace itself with like-minded individuals.
 That keeps their vision and mission where they want it.
 This is mostly what they care about: keeping the vision and mission pure.